julian776/nlu-basic/README.md

 # NluBasicRepository

 You should define a NluBasicRepository or use the default NluBasicMongoRepository.
-To initialize the NluBasicMongoRepository you have to provide a uri connection string of mongo.
+To initialize the NluBasicMongoRepository you have to provide a URI connection string of mongo.

 ```typescript
 const entityRepository = new NluBasicMongoRepository("uriTest");
 ```

 # MongoRepo Config
-When initialize you can pass three parameters directly on the constructor on calling the setUp method.
+When initialize you can pass three parameters directly on the constructor by calling the setUp method.

 ```typescript
 const entityRepository = new NluBasicMongoRepository(uri: string, databaseName: string, collectionName: string);